11 Reasons You're Not Ovulating

 Stress is likely one of the reasons you're not ovulating, because stress is the root cause of all imbalance, whether physical, mental, emotional or environmental.
 The body's stress response produces cortisol, which can counter your normal hormone levels of estrogen and progesterone.

 This happens because when you're stressed, your body does not prioritize pregnancy.
 It's a defense mechanism, prioritizing survival over procreation.
 High-stress levels encourage energy conservation as much as possible, so hormone levels and digestion will take a back seat.

 2. Nutrient Deficiencies

 Many nutrients are essential to maintain stable hormone levels for promoting ovulation.
 Consequently, nutrient deficiencies are one of the reasons for not ovulating.
 Healthy fats are necessary for stable hormone levels and nutrient absorption of fat-soluble vitamins.

 One of these types of vitamins is vitamin A which helps to improve egg quality.
 Magnesium soothes our uterine muscles to defend against PMS, and it promotes hormone production and regulation.
-Iron helps oxygenate our cells and is one of the essential minerals in our body for ovulation.
+Iron and copper helps oxygenate our cells and is one of the essential minerals in our body for ovulation.

 3. Over Exercising

 Over-exercising is any exercise performed at a high frequency and intensity during the week with minimal to no rest days.
 It is important to note that exercising, in general, is okay and beneficial for hormone levels.
 It is the excessive nature of exercise that is harmful.